hugonzb/Product-Lookup/README.md

 Next left-click on the yellow cylinder - this will open up a H2 console in your web browser.
 Enter the username and password "sa" and click 'Connect', which will sign you in.
 Refer to Figure 3 to ensure the input matches accordingly.
 <br>

-Now go into NetBeans again and using the navigational panel, click on INFO310_group_project -> Source Packages -> dao -> DbConnection
+Now go into NetBeans again and using the navigational panel, click on INFO202_project -> Source Packages -> dao -> DbConnection
 <br>
 Ensure the URI for Mac users is commented out and the Windows URI is uncommented.
 Refer to Figure 5.
 <br>
-<h3> Importing Default Data into H2 </h3>
+<h3> Creating H2 SQL tables </h3>
-In NetBeans use the navigational panel, click on INFO310_group_project -> Resources -> <default package> -> schema.sql, and copy the entire contents of this file.
+In NetBeans use the navigational panel, click on INFO202_project -> Resources -> <default package> -> schema.sql, and copy the entire contents of this file.
 Return to the H2 console in your browser, paste the contents in the box, and click 'Run'.
 <br>
 <h3> Run the Service </h3>
 Finally, go back into NetBeans, click the project and press the green arrow button on the top menu bar or simply right click the project and press 'Run'.
 This will start the Jooby server.
 The program will output a link in the Netbeans console that looks like this: http://localhost:8080/.
 Copy and paste this link into a web browser and it will display the welcome page for Student-Staff Research Connection.
 <br><br>
-If you are having any problems or confusion regarding these setup instructions, please email Hugo Baird at baihu868@student.otago.ac.nz
-He will provide further technical assistance needed.
+If you are having any problems or confusion regarding these setup instructions, please email Hugo Baird at hugonzb@gmail.com He will provide further technical assistance needed.
 <br><br>